 What is Business Relief?

+Business Relief (BR) is a calculation which reduces the value of a business, or its assets, when working out how much Inheritance Tax (IHT) is due.
 When someone dies, their estate is valued, and depending on the value, some of the estate will be subject to Inheritance Tax (IHT).
 Some business assets are exempt from IHT.
-Business Relief (BR), also known as Business Property Relief, is a form of tax relief that reduces or eliminates the value of qualifying business assets when an estate is being valued for IHT.

 We’ve broken the article down into the following sections so you can quickly find the information you need: